Copyright 2018 Pathways to Resilience - Web design TechNic3000

 It's important to keep an eye out for signs of distress that may include:

 Some of these signs may be related to growth and development however, if there is any concern that any of the above symptoms are escalating, please seek advice from a professional.
-Pathways to Resilience provide programs and training for parents and educators that reduce anxiety and distress.
+Pathways to Resilience provide emotional resilience training for parents and educators that reduce anxiety and distress.

 "I'm Kassandra and we live on a farm.
 I love chasing bubbles and playing with my friends at kindy.
 I have a dog called Jessie and she tries to talk to me and it sounds funny.
 Ms Jane at kindy said we can have a pet day and I will put a bow on Jessie's head."